mithleshupadhyay/skyclad/DESIGN.md

 Circuit breakers are per provider and persisted.
 After repeated provider failures, the circuit opens and later moves to half-open after a reset timeout.
 Keeping this in SQLite makes state inspectable and restart-safe for the assignment.
 In a horizontally scaled production deployment, circuit state would likely live in Redis or a control-plane store with careful tuning to avoid every worker stampeding an unhealthy provider at once.

 Failure injection is a first-class API because the assignment says evaluators will simulate failures.
 The gateway supports fail, timeout, slow, and stream-drop modes per provider.
 This is not a production admin API as-is; it exists to make evaluation pleasant and repeatable.
 A production version would put this behind strong admin auth or move it into test-only tooling.

+Observability is built from three layers.
+Structured JSON logs carry request IDs, tenant IDs, provider names, retry attempts, error codes, latency, token counts, and cost without logging prompts or secrets.
+Prometheus counters and histograms expose request rate, provider error rate, latency distributions, token usage, and cost, so p50/p95/p99 can be computed by Prometheus/Grafana from histogram buckets.
+SQLite request logs, provider attempts, token usage, and cost ledger rows provide the durable audit path for questions like "what did tenant X spend yesterday and on which model?"

 The deployment model supports direct `npm` commands, a Makefile, and Docker.
 Docker is intentionally a thin wrapper around the same Node process with SQLite stored in a volume; it does not introduce Postgres, Redis, Kafka, or a sidecar stack.
 That keeps clone-to-running time low while still proving the service can run in a repeatable container.
 The tradeoff is that the Docker Compose file is not a production topology.
 Production deployment would use a managed database, external cache or limiter, secret manager, dashboards, and proper rollout controls.